- How Sleep Works

 Like many hybrids, the Logan & Cove sleeps exceptionally cool due to strong air circulation throughout the coil layer; the cover and silk layer also help the bed maintain a comfortable sleeping temperature.
 Comfort layers made of gel memory foam and soy-infused polyfoam conform closely to target pain and pressure points throughout the sleeper’s body.
 Other benefits include above-average motion isolation and no noise.

-According to Novosbed, shipping for the Logan & Cove mattress is free for ‘99% of Canadians.’
+Shipping for the Logan & Cove mattress is free for ‘99% of Canadians.’
 The mattress is backed by a 120-night sleep trial and a 15-year warranty.

 In recent years, ‘bed in a box’ mattress brands have taken the sleep industry by storm.
 These companies primarily sell their products online and typically price their beds lower than models sold by companies with brick-and-mortar stores.
 The majority of ‘bed in a box’ brands also offer free shipping for customers in the U.S., but in most cases this gratuity is not extended to shoppers across the border in Canada.